apernet/OpenGFW-website/docs/docs/analyzers.md

 }
 ```

-Examples for blocking UDP traffic to `8.8.8.8`:
+Example for blocking UDP traffic to `8.8.8.8`:

 ```yaml
 - name: Block 8.8.8.8 UDP